alejlatorre/QRCodeScanner/README.md

   - Click on **submit**
     ![web_app_submit](./.github/assets/web_app_submit.png)
   - The input/output images and the extracted text will be shown
   - Test with more files.
-It also manage rotated QRs and images with multiple QR codes
+It also manages rotated QRs and images with multiple QR codes

 ## API call